Radiquum/furaffinity-dl/README.md

-  --filter              enable submission filter --metadata, -m        enable metadata saving --download DOWNLOAD   download a specific submission by providing its id --html-description, -hd
+  --filter              enable submission filter --metadata, -m        enable metadata saving --download DOWNLOAD   download a specific submission by providing its id --json-description, -jd
-                        download description as original html format, this won't work if json-description is enabled --json-description, -jd
                         download description as a JSON list --html-description, -hd
-                        download description as original html format, this won't work if json-description is enabled --login               extract furaffinity cookies directly from your browser --index               create an index of downloaded files in an output folder --real-category       this will download to its real category sub folder. it's useful when download favorites to avoid duplicate files
+                        download description as original html format, this won't work if json-description is enabled --login               extract furaffinity cookies directly from your browser --index               create an index of downloaded files in an output folder --real-category       this will download to the sub folder of its real category. it's useful when download favorites to avoid duplicate files
   --request-compress    enable request compress which may save some bandwidth, but less file can be check by content-length.
 Since images won't be compress by default, it won't take much side effect to disable it by default
-  --check-file-size     check all files size when download, this will skip build-in archive
+  --check-file-size     check all files size when download, this will skip build-in archive --disable-threading   disable multithreading download --num-threads NUM_THREADS, -t NUM_THREADS
+                        how many threads will be used for parallel download [default: 3] --dry-run, --dry      dry run (don't create folders and don't download files)

 Examples:
  python3 furaffinity-dl.py koul -> will download gallery of user koul python3 furaffinity-dl.py koul scraps -> will download scraps of user koul python3 furaffinity-dl.py mylafox favorites -> will download favorites of user mylafox

 You can also download a several users in one go like this: python3 furaffinity-dl.py "koul radiquum mylafox" -> will download gallery of users koul -> radiquum -> mylafox